qttq23/storage_default/README.md

 https://cloud.google.com/storage/docs/xml-api/get-object
 )

-# authentication with IAM vs ACL
+# Access control with IAM vs ACL
 - `IAM` is a system to manage user/account permission to access Google Cloud API/resources.
 - `IAM` contains a list of pairs `<principle, role>`. `Principle` is a google user-account or a service account. `Role` is a set of permissions.
 - Google Cloud Storage uses IAM to give client access to objects.
 It inherits entries from IAM and it can add more entries for its own.